glopez42/game-of-life/README.md

 Python implementation of Conway's Game of Life using PyOpenGL.
 The code includes aswell an implementation of the genetic algorithm described in [Research of Complexity in Cellular Automata through Evolutionary Algorithms](https://content.wolfram.com/uploads/sites/13/2018/02/17-3-2.pdf), used for finding new rules capable of generating [_spaceship patterns_](https://conwaylife.com/wiki/Spaceship).
 Read the paper for further information.

-This project was part of my Bachelours Thesis.
+This project was part of my  Bachelor's Thesis.
 To review the project's results you can check chapter 5 of the [thesis report](https://oa.upm.es/71278/1/TFG_GUILLERMO_LOPEZ_GARCIA.pdf).

 # Dependencies